All information is provided by CQA.

 * All information is correct at the time of publication.
 UniKL reserves the right to make changes to the programmes offered and its content without prior notice.
 Programmes will be offered subject to MQA approval.

-Bachelor of Engineering Technology (Hons.) in Mechatronics (Automotive)
+Bachelor of Mechatronics Engineering Technology (Automotive) with Honours

 Sarjana Muda Teknologi Kejuruteraan Mekatronik (Automotif) dengan Kepujian

 Mechatronics means “a mechanical system with electronic controls”.
 Mechatronics is an emerging field of engineering that integrates electrical engineering, mechanical engineering, computer science, control engineering and information technology.
 In layman’s terms, mechatronics combines these areas of engineering to allow the design, development, and application of “smart devices” in an integrated, cross-disciplinary manner.

 The mechatronics concept established basic principles for a contemporary engineering design methodology.
 In this methodology, engineering products and processes have components that require manipulation and control of dynamic (moving) construction to the required high degree of accuracy.
 Also, the design process requires integrating enabling technologies such as information technology and control engineering.
 A key factor for the design process involves integrating modern microelectronics and the engineering of software into mechanical and electromechanical systems.
 This programme is a combination of electrical engineering and automotive engineering.
 During the course of study, students will be given solid understanding of the core areas which include:

 - Electric and electronics circuits